ScripterTSBG/Notification-System/README.md

 - **Multiple Notifications**: Displays a maximum of 5 notifications at a time, automatically removing the oldest when the limit is reached.

 ## Installation

-To use the `NotificationSystem` in your Roblox game, simply copy the code and place it in a ModuleScript.

-1. Create a new `ModuleScript` in `ReplicatedStorage` or another appropriate location.
-2. Paste the `NotificationSystem` code into the `ModuleScript`.
-3. Require the module where you need to create notifications.

 ```lua
 local Notification_Library = loadstring(request({Url = "[https://raw.githubusercontent.com/ScripterTSBG/custom-libraries/refs/heads/main/RuthlessRemotes.lua](https://github.com/ScripterTSBG/Notification-System/raw/refs/heads/main/notification.lua)", Method = 'GET'}).Body)()